Department website: http://anthropology.jhu.edu/

 The training of graduate students focuses on providing students with a vocabulary and grammar to engage in anthropological reasoning in socio-cultural anthropology and with skills in research methods.
 The department emphasizes training in anthropological theory in relation to new developments in other disciplines within the social sciences; understanding of regions in terms of cross-cutting questions rather than geographical questions alone; and the capability to place a problem within a broad history of anthropology that is engaged through multiple national and regional traditions.

-Our faculty brings into the classroom an extraordinary range of personal and professional experiences.
-We are proud to have one of the most diverse faculties in the discipline worldwide, both in terms of gender and ethnic or national origins.
+Anthropology faculty bring an extraordinary range of personal and professional experiences into the classroom.
+The department is proud to have one of the most diverse faculties in the discipline worldwide, both in terms of gender and ethnic or national origins.
 Their collective fieldwork experience spans the world, including the Americas, the Middle East, sub-Saharan Africa, and South Asia.

 Facilities